Cotes History, Family Crest & Coats of Arms

 The surname Cotes was first found in Staffordshire where the family are "descended from Richard de Cotes, who was probably son of Thomas de Coates, living in 1157, when the Black Book of the Exchequer was compiled."
 At that time, he held large estates on the Salop, Staffordshire borders.

-Important Dates for the Cotes family
+Early History of the Cotes family

 This web page shows only a small excerpt of our Cotes research.
 Another 142 words (10 lines of text) covering the years 1190, 1210, 1273, 1556, 1682, 1716, 1609 and are included under the topic Early Cotes History in all our PDF Extended History products and printed products wherever possible.